love1024/ngx-oneforall/README.md

 ## Key Features

 - **Performance First**: Every utility is written from scratch and optimized specifically for Angular.
 - **Tree-Shakable**: Import only what you need.
-Zero bundle bloat.
+Zero bundle bloat—no utility exceeds 3kb gzipped.
 - **Zero Dependencies**: Keeps your dependency tree clean and secure.
 - **SSR Ready**: Built for modern hydration and server-side rendering.
 - **Modern Angular**: Designed for Signals and Standalone Components.

 ## Why Use It?

-- **Stop Re-writing Utilities**: Avoid copy-pasting the same regex patterns, validators, and helper functions between projects.
+- **Stop Re-writing Utilities**: Avoid copy-pasting the same services, directives, validators, and helper functions between projects.
 - **Focus on Business Logic**: Don't waste time maintaining generic boilerplate code.
 Use proven primitives.
 - **Better Developer Experience**: Fully typed APIs and consistent behavior make coding a joy.